 5 Common CPR Side Effects and Complications of CPR

 CPR or Cardiopulmonary Resuscitation, is an emergency treatment used to restart a person's heart and breathing during cardiac emergencies.
-But just how effective is CPR ?
-What are the CPR side effects and common complications?
+But just how effective is CPR?
+What are the CPR side effects and common CPR complications?
 And, if someone is lucky enough to survive a cardiopulmonary emergency, what does that mean for that person's long-term health?
 This article delves into the common side effects and complications associated with CPR, offering insights to help individuals understand and navigate the complexities of this life-preserving procedure.

-While there is an increased risk of complications with deeper chest compressions, it is vital to realize that CPR-related injuries or CPR side effects were, by and large, not fatal.
+While there is an increased risk of CPR complications with deeper chest compressions, it is vital to realize that CPR-related injuries or CPR side effects were, by and large, not fatal.
 Some of the most common complications or CPR side effects of in and out of hospital Cardiopulmonary Resuscitation are the following:

-3. Internal Brain Injuries: CPR aims to maintain the oxygen supply to the brain, but it can inadvertently cause injuries to the brain if not performed correctly.
+3. Internal Brain Injuries: CPR aims to maintain the oxygen supply to the brain, but it inadvertently cause injuries to the brain if not performed correctly.

 Get CPR Certified in Minutes for as low as $19.95